 On Dec.
 2, the Michigan Department of Human Services filed a motion seeking to dissolve or modify a 2011 modified settlement agreement that allows for federal monitors to oversee the state’s child welfare system.
 In response to the filing, Sara Bartosz, lead counsel for Children’s Rights, issued a statement.

-(Newark, NJ) — Today an independent federal court monitor released a progress report (PDF) on New Jersey’s child welfare reform effort, a campaign spurred by national advocacy group Children’s Rights.
-In response to the report, which covers the first half of 2012, Children’s Rights Executive Director Marcia Robinson Lowry released this statement.
+Today an independent federal court monitor released a report that reviews the progress of Connecticut’s Department of Children and Families (DCF) in reforming its child welfare system, a longstanding effort spurred by the national advocacy group Children’s Rights.
+In response to the report, covering the second quarter of 2014, Ira Lustbader, litigation director of Children’s Rights, issued a statement.